wchoi11/notchmess/_posts/2019-09-14-knowing-how.md

 ---

 ## The Short Version
-Knowing how is just a type of knowing that if you look at standard linguistic theories.
+Knowledge-how is just a type of knowledge-that if you look at standard linguistic theories.

 <!--cut-->